Cycling UK's Cycling Statistics

 Annual Cycling Monitoring Report Scotland, Cycling Scotland (ACMRScot)

-This is an annual publication from Cycling Scotland that reports on the national indicators used to monitor progress towards the goals set by the Cycling Action Plan for Scotland (CAPS).
+This is an annual publication that reports on the national indicators used to monitor progress towards the goals set by the Cycling Action Plan for Scotland (CAPS).
 It uses several sources, including TTS, SHS (see above) and road casualty figures.
 It offers detailed reports on local areas.

 CNI is based on the answers to cycling-related questions the DfI has commissioned the Northern Ireland Continuous Household Survey (CHS) to ask since 2016/17.

-Travel Survey Northern Ireland, Department for Infrastructure (DfI), Northern Ireland (TSNI)
+Travel Survey Northern Ireland, Department for Infrastructure (DfI), (TSNI)

 TSNI, which started in 1999, collects information on how and why people travel via a seven-day travel diary and a computer interview.
-Everyone in a household (including children) are eligible.
+Everyone in a household (including children) are eligible, and the results are published annually in three reports: in-depth, headline and technical.

 From 1 January 2016 to 31 December 2018, 2,776 households and 5,344 persons were interviewed.
 (As the sample size is relatively small, three years of data have to be combined to allow for robust analysis).